sachin-b-badole/sachin-b-badole.github.io/_pages/about.md

 I am a Ph.D. candidate in Environmental Economics at the University of Delaware, studying how households value environmental amenities and adopt renewable energy technologies, with a focus on residential rooftop solar, electric vehicles, large-scale wind & solar farms, water quality, and behavioral responses to policy incentives.

 I use hedonic property value models, the stated-preference approach, and laboratory/survey experiments to study willingness-to-pay and policy design.
 I also use large-scale rich administrative and real estate data to answer core questions about environmental amenities.
+The goal is to provide evidence that improves the effectiveness of environmental and energy policies and enhances understanding of consumer adoption, valuation, and risk perceptions.

+My work has been published in leading field journals, including *Energy Economics* and *Transportation Research Part D: Transport and Environment*.

 My job market paper examines Delaware’s residential solar housing market.
-The goal is to provide evidence that improves the effectiveness of environmental and energy policies and enhances understanding of consumer adoption, valuation, and risk perceptions.

 <span style="color:darkred; font-weight:bold;">I am on the 2026–2027 job market.</span>